andrewcooke/Drawing.jl/README.md

   to the given path.

 * `TK(width_px, height_px; name="Drawing", destroy=true)` initializes a Cairo
-  context associated with a Tk window, which is displated at the end of the scope.
+  context associated with a Tk window, which is displayed at the end of the scope.
 If `dstroy=true` then the user is asked to press return, after which the window is destroyed; if it is false then there is no prompt and the window remains on the screen (until the window is closed by the user or